akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 ## Step 2.

-Log in to your heroku console:
+Log in to your Heroku console:

 ```
 $ heroku login